-Policy consultation period · · 1 November 2022 to 6 January 2023 Policy determined on 6 February 2023 Policy published on school website 15 March 2023 Policy contact name and position Samuel Butler, Headteacher Amendments after determination - Department for Education schoo I number 878-3462 Age range 4 to 11.
-There is also Early Years provision from 2.
-Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 )24-25 20 Priority for children to another se etting Chulmleigh Community College Priority for children from another setting Morchard Bishop Pre-school Designated religious character Yes - Church of England Priority according to faith Yes Admissions catchment area Yes - see below Entitlement to free transport from Yes, if this is the closest school available to home Devon County Council Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below Yes - only to be used for faith priority.
-See below Key Dates Normal round to Re When to apply 15 November 2023 to 15 January 2024 Decision 16 April 20 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later Deadline to submit appeal 31 May 2024 Deadline to hear appeal 26 July 202 24 Key Dates In-Year admission T ne 2024 for Year Groups 1 to 6 ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal Deadline to hear appeal ne to hear appeal within 30 school days of the form being submitted
+Rey Information - for explanato ry notes, se Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on 16 March 2023 Policy published on school webs 21 March 2023 Policy contact name and position Tracy Hoare, Academy Head Amendments after determination This policy was amended to reflect the school's conversion from voluntary aided to academy status, within the Link Academy Trust on 1 November 2023.
+No changes were made to the way in which the policy operates other than the identity of the admission authority.
+Department for Education school l number 878-3620 Age range 4 to 11.
+There is also Early Years provision from 3.
+Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 24-25 30 Priority for children to another setting Coombeshead Academy and Newton Abbot College 1 Priority for children from another setting No Designated religious character Yes - Church of England Priority according to faith Yes Admissions catchment area Yes - see below Entitlement to free transport from Yes - if this is the closest school available to home Devon County Council 2 Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Forn 1 Yes - only to be used for faith priority.
+See below - Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round to Re When to apply ber 2023 to 15 January 2024 Decision 16 April 2024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 202 Deadline to hear appeal 26 July 202 244 Key Dates In-Year admission When to apply from 1 Jur ne 2024 for Year Groups 1 to 6 ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted